arichika/RotativaCore/src/RotativaCore.SampleWebApplication/WkHtmlToPdf/README-wkhtmltopdf.txt

 Reading arguments from stdin:
-  If you need to convert a lot of pages in a batch, and you feel that wkhtmltopdf is a bit to slow to start up, then you should try --read-args-from-stdin,
+  If you need to convert a lot of pages in a batch, and you feel that wkhtmltopdf is a bit too slow to start up, then you should try --read-args-from-stdin,

   When --read-args-from-stdin each line of input sent to wkhtmltopdf on stdin